Customs Bonds in Canada: The Complete Guide

 A customs bond is not insurance for the importer.
 It is a guarantee to the government.
 If you fail to pay your duties and taxes on time, CBSA files a claim against the bond.
 The surety pays CBSA and then seeks full reimbursement from you, the principal.
 You remain liable for the entire amount.

-In practical terms, a customs bond lets you clear goods through the border without paying duties upfront.
+In practical terms, a customs bond lets you clear goods through the border without paying duties and taxes upfront.
 This is the foundation of Canada’s Release Prior to Payment (RPP) program — the mechanism that keeps commercial imports flowing without forcing importers to pay cash at the border for every shipment.
+Given that Canada imported over $600 billion in goods in 2023 (Statistics Canada), the financial security system underpinning customs bonds is a critical piece of national trade infrastructure.

 Why Do Canadian Importers Need Customs Bonds?